codefellows-seattle-javascript-401d19/16-19-auth/Lab-19.md

 Create a model with at least 4 properties that represents some type of file asset (BLOB) resource (image, audio, movie, 3d file).
 One of the models properites should account and should hold an Account _id.
 One of the properties should be `url` and should hold an AWS Location.

 #### AWS Screenshoot
-Add a screenshot of your upploaded Model into your AWS bucket.
+Add a screenshot of your uploaded Model into your AWS bucket.

 #### Server Endpoints
 * `POST /<resouces-name>`